Audi Q2 review - Engines, performance and drive

 Other big car options include adaptive cruise control, lane departure warnings and lane keep assistance, plus traffic sign recognition and alerts if there’s traffic coming when you’re reversing.

-The 1.0 TFSI has been taken from other cars in the VW Group stable and serves up 114bhp here; that’s as much as the 1.6 TDI model, but engine refinement is stronger, and with a turbo to boost the output, the potential for decent performance and economy in daily use is good.
-The 1.0-litre revs smoothly, but it feels strangled at the top end when compared with the naturally aspirated 2.0-litre petrol found in a Mazda CX-3, but the trade-off is that the turbo delivers decent torque in the middle of the rev range.
+The 1.0 TFSI has been taken from other cars in the VW Group stable and serves up 109bhp here; that’s almost as much as the (now discontinued) 1.6 TDI model, but engine refinement is stronger, and with a turbo to boost the output, the potential for decent performance and economy in daily use is good.
+The 1.0-litre revs smoothly, but feels strangled at the top end, although the trade-off is that the turbo delivers decent torque in the middle of the rev range.

 The 1.5 TFSI is sweet revving and quiet when you’re cruising on the motorway.
 It’s also got enough firepower to fulfil the car’s sporty brief.
 The engine is available with a six-speed manual gearbox or a seven-speed S tronic dual-clutch automatic across all trim levels, although you’ll pay a marginal penalty in CO2 emissions and economy if you opt for the auto.
 Even so the S tronic gearbox is an excellent choice as it’s quick to react and works smoothly, even when you kick down.
 And you can take control yourself with paddles behind the steering wheel.